 What is UHEAA?

 Utah Higher Education Assistance Authority (UHEAA) is a state government agency and part of the Utah System of Higher Education.
 It operates under the authority delegated by the Utah State Board of Regents and is governed by a Board of Directors and Utah’s Commissioner of Higher Education.
-Although UHEAA’s primary function is to administer and service federal student loans, its outreach department provides Utah students and their families with access to information, materials, and resources in planning for financial higher education (financial aid).
+Although UHEAA’s primary function is to administer and service federal student loans, its outreach department provides Utah students and their families with access to information, materials, and resources in planning for the costs of higher education (financial aid).